mor-1/evaluation-guide/content/evaluation-guide/what-can-i-build.md

 * The application is not available off the shelf
 * The off-the-shelf solution is too complex and/or or too expensive
-* The customer needs more then 20% customization
+* The customer needs more than 20% customization
 * The system of record is also a system of differentiation for the customer
 * The customer wants more control over future capabilities